Infinitecoin Price Hits $0.0000 (IFC)

 IFC is a proof-of-work (PoW) coin that uses the

 Scrypt hashing algorithm.
-Its launch date was June 5th, 2013.
+It was first traded on June 5th, 2013.
 Infinitecoin’s total supply is 90,595,753,019 coins.
 Infinitecoin’s official Twitter account is @infinitecoinifc and its Facebook page is accessible here.
-Infinitecoin’s official website is www.infiniteco.in.
+The official website for Infinitecoin is www.infiniteco.in.

-Infinitecoin can be purchased on the following cryptocurrency exchanges: CoinEgg and QBTC.
+Infinitecoin can be purchased on the following cryptocurrency exchanges: QBTC and CoinEgg.
 It is usually not presently possible to purchase alternative cryptocurrencies such as Infinitecoin directly using US dollars.
-Investors seeking to trade Infinitecoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Infinitecoin using one of the aforementioned exchanges.
+Investors seeking to trade Infinitecoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Infinitecoin using one of the exchanges listed above.

 Receive News & Updates for Infinitecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Infinitecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.